Updated June 15, 2022

 You might invalidate your auto warranty if you fail to service or maintain your vehicle as you should.
 Making changes to your car, filling it with the wrong type of gas, and continuing to drive when you know there’s an issue can all be used against you when you want to take advantage of your warranty.

 While it may be tempting to purchase an extended warranty from a dealer, you might be able to find a better deal through a third-party car warranty company that offers extended warranty plans.
-In addition to warranty coverage, make sure you have adequate car insurance coverage.

 To find out whether your car is still covered by a warranty, you’ll need to know the date you purchased it and its mileage.
 You can check the odometer for the mileage and contact the dealer with your vehicle identification number (VIN) so they can look up the purchase date.

 Whether you need an extended warranty depends on your particular situation.
 The cost is also important to consider.
 If you think you’ll always worry that a car part will break, an extended warranty will give you peace of mind, especially if you find a good deal.